jbc-cp/csc202-assignments/projects/3/ass3a.md

 * Develop the initial_tree_sort function, that accepts an unsorted list and constructs and returns a sorted list by inserting the nodes from the unsorted list one at a time into an initially empty sorted list.
-Write this function by following the data definition on HTLists, and do not use an accumulator; this will guarantee that the last node in the unsorted list is the first one added to the sorted tree.
-This does not affect the correctness of the algorithm, but honestly just makes it easier to grade (sorry).

 * Develop the coalesce_once function, that accepts a sorted HTList of length 2 or more, and forms a new list by joining the first and